jcsteh/osara/readme.md

 ### Accessing Controls for Sends/Receives/Outputs in the Track I/O Window
 In the Track I/O window, there are various controls for each send, receive or hardware output.
-Unfortunately, these controls cannot be reached with the tab key and it is tedious at best to access these with screen raeder review functions.
+Unfortunately, these controls cannot be reached with the tab key and it is tedious at best to access these with screen reader review functions.

 When you tab to the Delete button for a send/receive/output, the name of the send/receive/output will first be reported.
 You can then press the Applications key to access a menu of additional options.